Feature detection (nervous system): In toad vision

 Jörg-Peter Ewert pioneered the study of feature detection in toad vision.
 He made significant progress by taking advantage of the common toad's natural prey catching behavior.
 To study toad behavior, he placed the toad in a cylindrical glass container at a fixed distance from the stimulus.
 Ewert then rotated a rectangular moving bar around the container in an effort to mimic a worm-like prey object; see video.
-The toad's rate of turning was used to quantify the toad's orienting behavior.
+The toad's rate of turning toward the object was used to quantify the toad's orienting behavior.

 Ewert showed, by using spots, bars, and square stimuli of different sizes, that toads snapped at a moving bar which was moving in a direction parallel to its long axis, whereas the same bar oriented perpendicularly to the direction of movement (anti-worm configuration) was ignored as prey.
 Another experimental setup allowed worm or anti-worm stimuli to traverse the toad's visual field in different direction in the x-y co-ordinates, demonstrating that the worm vs anti-worm discrimination is invariant under changes in the direction of movement.

+This has neurophysiological implications: In contrast to the orientation-selective, simple cells of mammals, in toads the T5.2-type neural feature detectors, which prefer worm-like objects, and the TH3-type feature detectors, which prefer anti-worm-like objects, exhibit approximately radially symmetric excitatory receptive fields (see Stevens 1987 for a commentary of implicit versus explicit computation of moving elongated shapes traveling in the orientation in which they are elongated).

-He also showed that the toad would crouch and go immobile in response to a large rectangle.
+It was also shown that the toad would crouch and go immobile in response to a large rectangle.
 Using worm and anti-worm stimuli like these, Ewert identified that the prey-recognition system in the visual pathway of the toad is based on a number of innate release mechanisms.
 In response to a worm-like moving stimulus, the toad exhibited the following behaviors: orienting, snapping, or mouth wiping.
 On the other hand, an anti-worm stimulus evoked a different set of avoidance behaviors: planting down or crouching.
 After determining the sensory recognition elements of each behavior with this experimental setup, Ewert and co-workers examined the neural mechanisms governing the toad's prey-recognition system and found a number of feature detectors.